krewie/pear-talk/final/pop_2011_group_02/README.txt

 >>> ERLANG VERSION >>>

-This code has been developed and tested using Erlang version XX.
+This code has been developed and tested using Erlang version R14B02 and Eshell V5.8.3.

 >>> MAKE IT HAPPEN >>>